Day Two – Monemvasia with Seabourn Odyssey:

 My cunning plan to order breakfast in my suite before the stretch class backfires a tad.
 I wake and shower – then wrap myself in towels to hear the chime of the doorbell.
 Without thinking, I go to the door to find a waiter with breakfast to set up.
 Five minutes early is a better option than 10 minutes late, but I am just a little embarrassed.
 Breakfast, however, is a fine affair, with a warm toasted bagel nicely wrapped up in a white linen napkin, a choice of teas and a generous portion of smoked salmon with cream cheese.
 I save the yoghurt for after stretch!

 Elsa tells us first that Monemvasia means ‘single entrance’ and that the fortified town survived because there was just one way to reach it.
 It’s not a standard cruise stop – many of the Seabourn stops are too small to be part of the general Mediterranean cruise path – so while there are other tourists, the tiny island isn’t overwhelmed.
+I’m rather pleased – I love Greek Islands like Mykonos and would hate to have found this one overwhelmed with cruise passengers.
 The town was founded in 583 by inhabitants of the mainland seeking refuge from the invasion of Greece – and from that time onward, it remained something of a stronghold- with the single entrance and robust walls surrounding the settlement.

 It did, however, pass hands several times – including periods of Byzantine, Papal, Ottoman and Venetian rule.
 I spot a Venetian lion, complete with wings over the lintel of an otherwise very ordinary house.
 Everything here is rebuilt using the stone that has been on the island for centuries, so who knows where my lion originated…